situx/samian-lod/_pages/doc.md

 We model this vagueness using the Academic Meta Tool.
 The AMT-Model depends on the keywords **AND** (_AMT-weight = 1_) and **OR** (_AMT-weight/2_).
 Attributions for e.g. productionscenters can result in more than one place, which has to be recorded accordingly.
-This vagueness has been taken into consideration with the Samian Linked Data Project.
+This vagueness has been taken into consideration with the Linked Open Samian Ware Project.

 In the following examples we're mapping relations for the potter Quietus/Quetus (ae_5889), his production centres as well as the information carrier 118117 (ic_118117).